“All Our Righteousnesses Are Like Filthy Rags”

 The Jews were wrong in thinking that salvation could be gained by one’s own efforts, through keeping the demands of the law.
-But the Bible teaches that only faith in Jesus Christ would justify the sinner (John 1:12; 3:16; Rom.
-4:3; 5:1).
+But the Bible teaches that only faith in Jesus Christ would justify the sinner (John 1:12; 3:16; Romans 4:3; 5:1).
 Instant justification comes as a free gift from God through faith in Jesus Christ (John 3:16).
 Thus, works have no part in this transaction (Ephesians 2:9).

 But true submissive faith in God’s grace would always produce obedience to His law.
 The Bible says, “You believe that there is one God.
 You do well.
 Even the demons believe—and tremble” (James 2:19).
 Even the devil has faith in the saving power of Jesus.
 But he will not be saved because he is not obedient to God.
 What does faith really mean without commitment?
 The Lord answers, “Faith without works is dead” (James 2:26).
 Therefore, faith in God must produce the fruits of an obedient life in Christ (Romans 1:5).
+People should not do good works to be saved.
+They do good works by God’s power because they are saved.

 The apostle John says: “Little children, let no man deceive you: he that does righteousness is righteous, even as he is righteous.
 He that continues in sin is of the devil; for the devil sins from the beginning.
 For this purpose, the Son of God was manifested, that he might destroy the works of the devil.
 Whosoever is born of God does not continue in sin; for his seed remains in him: and he cannot sin, because he is born of God” (1 John 3:7–9).